CVE-2013-6230: A Winsock API Bug Can Cause a Side-Effect Affecting BIND ACLs

 In addition, non-default access controls and other directives using an address match list with the predefined "localnets" ACL may not match as expected.
 This may include rndc "controls", "allow-notify", "allow-query", "allow-transfer", "allow-update", "blackhole", "filter-aaaa", "deny-answer-addresses", "exempt-clients", and other directives if an administrator has specified the "localnets" ACL in their match lists.

 A support ticket has been filed with Microsoft for this winsock bug, but Windows server administrators should use the workaround or upgrade to patched versions of BIND which override the incorrect value supplied by the flawed winsock call.

 Only systems running versions of Microsoft Windows which have the flawed winsock call are vulnerable to this defect.
 Unix servers are not affected.

 Under this defect, access controls and other directives which use "localnets" as part of the address match list may match much more broadly than was intended by the server administrator.
 Please note that in addition to configuration statements where the "localnets" acl is used explicitly, "localnets" may also be used in the default behavior for some features (such as "allow-recursion") unless specifically overridden in the configuration file.
 Allowing recursion to all reachable IPv4 addresses entails a number of risks, including increased exposure to cache poisoning and the possibility of being used in a reflection attack.

-It is possible that in a small number of environments that correcting this defect may result in denial of service to desired clients that were previously permitted (erroneously) because of over-broad interpretation of "localnets".
+It is possible, in a small number of environments, that correcting this defect may result in denial of service to desired clients that were previously permitted (erroneously) because of over-broad interpretation of "localnets".
 When upgrading to a patched version, administrators are advised to double-check their configuration file to confirm that all features which are controlled by access control lists are permitted appropriately.

 CVSS Score: 6.8